 NE Pacific coastal warming due to changes in atmospheric circulation

-In a recent study co-authored with Nate Mantua, I identified a strong long-term connection between NE Pacific sea-level pressure (SLP) and coastal sea surface temperatures (SSTs) within a coastal 'Arc' region stretching around North America.
+In a study co-authored with Nate Mantua, I identified a strong long-term connection between NE Pacific atmospheric sea-level pressure (SLP) and coastal sea surface temperatures (SSTs) within a coastal 'Arc' region stretching around North America.
 From this strong and consistent relationship, we concluded that changes in SLP and ocean winds can account for virtually all sea surface warming in the Arc from 1900 to 2012 and nearly all warming in the coastal western United States as well.

 This conclusion presents a new perspective on causes of NE Pacific and western US warming, and indicates that well-known dynamical mechanisms driving 'multidecadal variability' can also generate century-long regional warming as well.
 The findings raised some controversy, leading to front-page coverage in the Seattle Times and features by the New York Times, environmentalresearchweb, and numerous other media outlets.